wware/python-hacks/test_doc/README.md

 behind changes in the code.
 That's unavoidable, unless the markdown somehow pulls comments out of the docstrings for the Python objects.
 Maybe that's the next step here.

+## Thinking about going further with this

+I'm looking at [Mistune](https://github.com/lepture/mistune) and while it's appealing, it's not the right direction.
+My chief problem is that I want to pull lines out of source files and I need to decide how to do that gracefully.

+Currently I try to figure out where a method or function or class ends.
+That mostly works.
+But then I can't pull out just some section of something.
+And the way I do it works mostly, but not perfectly.

+I could mark up my source with comments like `#+foobar` to start a section and `#-foobar` to end it, but that's really kinda messy.
+It would have the benefit of keeping documentation prominent in the mind of the developer as they change the code, since they need to have those tags make sense.
+But it's still a bit ugly.

+I'm half convinced that those ugly tags are really the right way to go.
+I don't see a much prettier solution to this.
+Either the code is marked up or it isn't, and if it is, you need markup that doesn't break functionality and isn't too cumbersome, and `#+foobar` may be about as well as you can do.

+Let's use `@` for whole things (classes, methods, functions) which are already working, and use `=` for tagged regions.
+The mnemonic will be that `+`, `-`, and `=` are all arithmetic symbols.
+So let's try some of that.

+Here is a bit of the regulra expression hacking to make this work.

+=weave.py:hack-regex-1

+And a little bit more of that hacking here.

+=weave.py:hack-regex-2